scanning with nmap - overview

 - -sC will run the default set of scripts.
 They’re selected to provide useful information while allowing the scanner to operate like a ninja.

-- -O enable OS detection.
+- -O enables OS detection.
 This is also helpful on initial enumeration.

-- -v increase verbosity.
+- -v increases verbosity.
 How much do you want to know? -vv will return more data than -v.

 nmap -T4 -A -p- <IP address>